ppgia-unifor/TsetFall_dataset/README.md

 The content is made available in the following format:

-  - A compressed folder containing each of the images from the video sequences.
+  - **tsetfall.rar**: A compressed folder containing each of the images from the video sequences.
 The image name follows the following pattern: `cam_number__sequenceNumber-sequenceName__frameNumber.jpeg`.
 Example: `cam_1__1-andando-normalmente__00001.jpeg`.

-  - A compressed folder containing the sequences arranged in video format.
+  - **tsetfall_videos.rar**: A compressed folder containing the sequences arranged in video format.
 The image name follows the following pattern: `cam_number__sequenceNumber-sequenceName.mp4`.

-  - The CSV file containing the annotations performed by humans only.
+  - **ground_truth.csv**: The CSV file that contains the annotations performed by humans only.
 Each line of the file contains the following fields:
     - Image name
     - Class of the objects of interest: Not Fallen (NF), Fallen (FN), Falling (FG), and Confounding (C)
     - 4 fields containing the object's location in `x_min, y_min, x_max, y_max` format

-  - The CSV file containing the ia-assisted annotations.
+  - **ground_truth_extended.csv**: The CSV file that contains the AI-assisted annotations.
 Each line of the file contains the same structure of the previous file, with the addition of the following fields:
     - Detection confidence
-    - The algorithm that generated the detection
+    - The algorithm that generated the object detection

 ```